 If your child attends a nursery, child minder or other early years setting then the Early Years Progress Check will completed by staff at these settings.

 The information from this check will be shared with the HV team and the HV team will share the information from the developmental review with the early year’s settings.

 We also provide ongoing support in partnership with other professionals and services for families dealing with more complex issues such as:

 - Domestic violence

 To find out more about the Best Start Health Visiting Service, please download Health Visitor Leaflet.

 Your local Health Visiting team can be contacted Monday to Friday, from 9am to 5pm, excluding Bank Holidays.

 The Health Visiting teams run child health clinics at a variety of venues where you can bring your baby or child to be weighed, discuss feeding and introducing solids, talk about development or any other health issues you would like to discuss.
-To see where these take place please refer to our Child Health Clinics schedule
+To see where these take place please refer to our clinics and breast feeding support schedule.

 Find your local Health Visiting team here

 Woodside Health Centre